-Curie offers a rigorous International Baccalaureate (IB) Diploma Program to help academically qualified students gain a valuable competitive edge for admission to college.
+Curie offers a rigorous International Baccalaureate (IB) Diploma Programme to help academically qualified students gain a valuable competitive edge for admission to college.
 Offered in grades 11 and 12, this comprehensive, two-year college preparatory curriculum helps students develop the critical thinking skills and knowledge needed to excel academically after graduation.
 At the end of grades 11 and 12, students sit for world-wide IB examinations.
-Based on their exam scores, students may be awarded university credit for their IB course work at Curie.
+Based on their exam and other assessment scores, students may be awarded university credit for their IB course work at Curie.
 Each university has its own policy regarding credit awarded for IB scores.
 Students also take several AP courses during their four years at Curie.

 - English and World Literature

 - World Language - French or Spanish